Research adviser: Paul Gepts

 Team Leader: Kimberly Gibson – email@example.com

-This project will give students experience in managing field trials at the UCD student farm and in collaboration with organic growers, performing crosses and generation advances in greenhouses and fields and experience with in field selections
+This project gives students experience in managing field trials at the UC Davis Student Farm, and in collaboration with organic growers, performing crosses and generation advances in greenhouses and fields and experience with in field selections.